Many yoga poses are named after animals and other things in the natural world that they…

 Let go of any tension.
 Mentally scan each part of your body to invite relaxation and presence.

 Happy Baby gently opens up your hips, lengthens your spine, relaxes your back, and strengthens your legs.

-Bring your knees towards your chest.
-Open your knees wider than your torso and grab the outside of your feet from the inside of your knees.
+Bring your knees to your chest and open them wider than your torso.
+With your arms positioned between your knees, reach up and grab the outside of your feet.
 Point your heels up towards the ceiling so that your shins are perpendicular to the ground.

-You may alternatively keep your hands on your shins or use a yoga strap to help keep a good grip and resistance in your legs.
+If you cannot reach your feet, hold your shins instead or use a yoga strap to maintain a good grip and enough resistance in your legs.